ImperialCollegeLondon/pnextract/src/libvoxel/README.md

 ### Usage

-This library is used to read 3D image files from other codes, however the standalone app `voxelImageProcess`, which solely acts as an interface to libvoxel, can be used to print help messages about the keywords supported by libvoxel:
+This library is used to read 3D image files from other codes, however the standalone app `voxelImageProcess`, which solely acts as an interface to libvoxel, can be used to run basic image processing tasks as well as to print help messages about the keywords supported by libvoxel:

    `voxelImageProcess -h`

-### Compile instructions
+### Compilation instructions

-#### pre-requisites:

-To install necassary libraries in Ubuntu (18.08 etc.), run:
-	`sudo apt install libjpeg-dev  #used by libtiff`
-	`sudo apt install liblzma-dev  #used by libtiff`
+See the [../script/README.md](../script/README.md) build instructions.

+The code as a library is not currently compiled into binary format.
+It meant to be header only, but to reduce compile time the library parts are seperated in the voxelImage.cpp file which is compiled and linked statistically to other executables.

+The voxelImageProcess utility is pre-compiled into a Win64 executable in pnextract and pnflow codes, in [../../bin.7z](../../bin.7z).

 ### Download, build and install

-The voxelImage.cpp needs to be compiled and linked with other apps like pnextract and porefoam.
-Alternatively the file can be #included in a .cpp standalone code such as the voxelImageProcess.cpp image processor.

 ###  Licence